tentjs/tent/README.md

 A jsx-free, super-lightweight and zero-dependency library to add interactivity to the web &mdash; without all the nonsense.

-Tent is in alpha and is under heavy development.
-There might be breaking changes in the future - use at your own risk.
+**Note**: The library is under heavy development.
+There might (unlikely) be breaking changes in the future - use at your own risk.
 All discussions, questions, ideas and PR's are welcome!

 ## Install